pcericm/thermal-invariant-engine/README.md

 ```
 fFeedForward_Global = MAX(0.0, Strategist.rLoadModifier - 1.0)
+fFeedForward_Zone = fFeedForward_Global × zone.fPreChargeFactor
 ```

+Each zone's feed-forward is scaled by its `fPreChargeFactor` — zones with high thermal exposure (e.g., Office at 1.0) get 100% of the pre-charge boost, while zones with less exposure (e.g., PriBath at 0.3) get only 30%.

-For each zone, if the room temperature is within 0.5°F above setpoint (not clearly overheated), the duty is the *maximum* of the PID output and the feed-forward value, then scaled by the solar brake.
-This guarantees a minimum duty floor during pre-charge regardless of PID state, while respecting individual zone temperatures.
+For each zone, if the room temperature is within 0.5°F above setpoint (not clearly overheated), the duty is the *maximum* of the PID output and the zone's feed-forward value, then scaled by the solar brake.
+This guarantees a minimum duty floor during pre-charge regardless of PID state, while respecting individual zone temperatures and exposure.

 ### 6. Slow PWM — Valve Timing